ARM-software/vscode-keil-studio-pack/extension-pack-desktop/README.md

 **Note**: **Build** and **Rebuild** can also be triggered from the Command Palette with the **CMSIS: Build** and **CMSIS: Rebuild** commands.

-### Flash the csolution project to your board
+### Run the csolution project on your board

-You must configure a task the first time you want to flash a csolution project to your board.
+You must configure a task the first time you want to run a csolution project on your board.

 #### Configure a task